-The Bio-Dynamic Research Institute is accredited by the Commonwealth Government Organic Program, as a recognised Certification Body.
+The Bio-Dynamic Research Institute (BDRI) is accredited by the Commonwealth Government Organic Program, as a recognised Certification Body.

 Since April 2016 we have been accredited by IOAS to ISO 17065.

-The Bio-Dynamic Research Institute certify Operators to the National Standard for Organic and Bio Dynamic Produce as well as the rights to use the Demeter trade mark.
+The Bio-Dynamic Research Institute (BDRI) certify Operators to the National Standard for Organic and Bio Dynamic Produce as well as the rights to use the Demeter trade mark.

 The National Standard for Organic and Bio-Dynamic Produce provides a framework for the organic industry covering production, processing, transportation, labelling and importation.
 Furthermore the Standard aims to ensure conditions of fair competition in the market place by distinguishing those products produced according to this Standard from those produced by other means.
 Use of this Standard provides transparency and credibility for the industry and protects the consumer against deception and fraud.